ADVERTISEMENT

 Digital twin in construction enabling real-time planning, monitoring, and project control

-Digital Twin in Construction enables construction teams to evaluate potential site logistics and resource requirements before a project starts.
-In addition, Digital Twin in Construction creates a model of the job site based on the area, trades, and constraints, helping identify and resolve conflicts across project components.
-Furthermore, the Digital Twin in Construction will enable construction teams to improve task handover between trades and develop a project timeline grounded in the realities of how long specific tasks will take.
+Digital Twin in Construction will enable construction teams to assess potential logistics and resource needs before commencing a project.
+Additionally, Digital Twin in Construction will create a model of the job site based on the project’s area, trades, and constraints.
+This model will assist in identifying and resolving conflicts across different project components.
+Finally, Digital Twin in Construction will also assist construction teams in improving the process of handing off tasks from one trade to another and in developing a realistic project timeline based on the time required to complete various tasks.

 The “Brain” of the Twin: Where Does AI Fit In?

-When a doctor examines a patient, they don’t base the examination on a single symptom.
-Instead, the doctor reviews the patient’s medical history, test results, and overall lifestyle to determine whether any symptoms or patterns indicate an underlying health issue.
-Likewise, the AI analyzing data from a digital twin continually evaluates hundreds of data points representing the physical object’s performance.
+In addition, when a doctor conducts a patient examination, they don’t make their decision based on just one symptom.
+Rather, the doctor will review the patient’s past medical history, tests and general way of living to determine if the patient’s symptoms or patterns may be indicative of a health problem.
+Similarly, the AI analyzing data from a digital twin reviews hundreds of data points to assess the performance of the physical object it represents.

-The AI’s analysis capabilities enable the digital twin to serve as a wise advisor to the end user.
-By providing a precise representation of the physical object and an intelligent AI brain, the digital twin can give the end user a view of what is currently happening with the physical object and recommendations for the optimal course of action based on anticipated performance.
-While the concept of a digital twin with an intelligent AI brain seems powerful and potentially overly complex, it also appears capable of delivering significant value to both the end user and the physical object.
+In addition, It will serve as a wise advisor to the end user by analyzing information about the physical object’s current state.
+The digital twin provides the end user with an accurate image of the physical object and the decision support system represented by the intelligent AI brain, enabling the end user to understand what is occurring with the physical object at the moment and make informed decisions regarding the best course of action to take in order to achieve optimal performance.
+It would appear that while the idea of a digital twin with an intelligent AI brain may seem quite powerful and perhaps too complex, it provides great value to both the end user and the physical object.

 Is Creating a Digital Twin Expensive and Difficult?

-For a Formula 1 racing team, finding a 100th of a second advantage through the use of a digital twin could be the difference between winning a world championship and returning home without a trophy.
-You may not need a multimillion-dollar digital twin of your toaster, but the concept is already emerging in lower-cost forms.
-That app that lets you track your pizza delivery driver’s location is a very basic, low-cost digital twin.
-Your smartwatch, which tracks your daily step count and heart rate, is a simple health companion.
-The principal remains the same: an updated digital image of what is happening in the real world.
+Additionally, for a Formula 1 racing team, saving just 0.1 seconds with digital twins can mean the difference between winning a world championship and going home empty-handed.
+You don’t need a multimillion-dollar digital twin of your toaster.
+The concept is already emerging at lower costs.
+An app that lets you track your pizza delivery guy is a simple, low-cost version of a digital twin.
+Your smartwatch, which provides information on how many steps you take per day and your heart rate, is a simple personal health companion.

 Your World, Virtually Reimagined: What’s Next?